“World’s Safest Beach” Mural

 Centered in the mural is a Carpinteria Beach scene from yesteryear, inspired by a nostalgic postcard of the period and bearing the classic moniker “World’s Safest Beach.”
 This is surrounded by depictions of shore birds, pelicans, harbor seals, dolphins and egrets, all part of the extraordinary and diverse wildlife that enhances Carpinteria’s coastline.

 Carpinteria Beautiful is proud to have helped make this mural possible and salutes artist Wullbrandt for his great talent, generosity and love of his community.
-For more information on this multi-talented artist, visit John’s gallery at 910 Maple Avenue or go towww.Wullbrandt.com.
+For more information on this multi-talented artist, go to www.Wullbrandt.com.

 “La Viña Grande” Mural

-Local architect, Andy Neumann, drew up the revitalization plan for the downtown corridor to include tile murals in Linden Plaza.
-Thanks to generous donors in combination with the proceeds from the annual Home & Garden Tour, Carpinteria Beautiful completed the picture – actually, two pictures when you include the remarkable tile surrounding the drinking fountain.
+When local architect, Andy Neumann, drew up the revitalization plan for the downtown corridor, it included space for tile murals in Linden Plaza.
+Thanks to generous donors and proceeds from the annual Home & Garden Tour, Carpinteria Beautiful completed the picture – actually, two pictures when you include the tile surrounding the drinking fountain.
 The mural and tile surround were created by RTK Studios in Ojai.

 “La Carpinteria” Mural

-Dedicated February 14, 2005, our second mural, “La Carpinteria”, celebrates our Chumash heritage and depicts the building of Indian tomols using asphaltum from local beaches as a sealant.
+Dedicated February 14, 2005, our second tile mural, “La Carpinteria”, celebrates our Chumash heritage and depicts the building of native tomols using asphaltum from local beaches as a sealant.
 The mural was created by RTK Studios in Ojai.

 “Rincon from the Carpinteria Bluffs”

-Since 2007, a striking landscape mural, entitled “Rincon from the Carpinteria Bluffs,” by local artist Whitney Brooks Abbott, painted in 1996, for an interior wall at Tyco/Kilovac, adorns the exterior wall of that same building, at 550 Linden Avenue, in a position to be viewed and enjoyed by the whole community.
+Since 2007, a striking landscape mural, entitled “Rincon from the Carpinteria Bluffs,” has adorned the exterior wall of 550 Linden Avenue.
+Painted by local artist Whitney Brooks Abbott in 1996 for an interior wall at Tyco/Kilovac, we’re thrilled that this mural is now in a position to be viewed and enjoyed by the whole community.